 That’s it.
 You have successfully downgraded to an earlier build of Firefox.
 There’s just one thing left to do- disable its Auto-Updates feature.

-Disable Automatic Updates
+Step 3: Disable the Automatic Updates

 By default, Firefox checks for the latest updates and, if found, will download and install it automatically.
-At the same time, it may be useful in the general scenario but not so under the current circumstance where you have manually downgraded to an earlier build.
+At the same time, it may be useful in the general scenario but not under the current circumstance where you have manually downgraded to an earlier build.
+Here are the steps to disable updates:

 - Launch the Firefox app on the computer.

-- Select Options from the menu list.
+- Click on the More menu and select Options from the menu list.

-- Please scroll to the Firefox Updates section and select Check for Update but let you choose to install them.
+It will open the General section in Firefox. - Please scroll to the Firefox Updates section and select Check for Update but let you choose to install them.

-This will disable the automatic updates on the Firefox browser.
+It will disable the automatic updates on the Firefox browser.
 Though this will check for the newer version, it won’t install unless you manually confirm to update.

 It’s not recommended to stay on the older version for a long; successive versions can have the fix or patch release for the issue you are facing.
-Hence, keeping your browser up to date is highly recommended.
+Hence, keeping your Firefox browser up to date is highly recommended.

 Bottom Line